Adversities are inevitable.

 But is it real?
 It’s just your thought or something you predict out from fear.
 If you’re really sure your friend will ignore you, find another way.
 The point is to recognize if what’s stopping you is a fact or fear.
 Because most of the time, fear blocks the solution.

-4. There are always learning and positivity in every situation.
+4. There is always learning and positivity in every situation.

 This is one of the most forgotten truths.
 Easier said than done.
 I know.
 But it’s the truth, whether you believe in it or not.
 It’s just that, most of us failed to realize.